What Exactly is an Art Gallery Anyway? Demystifying the White Cube (and Beyond)

 Gallery vs. Museum: Let's Clear Up the Confusion

 This is a big one.
 People often use "gallery" and "museum" interchangeably, but they have distinct roles.
 While both show art, their primary missions differ significantly.
+Think of it like the difference between a high-end boutique showcasing items for sale and a public library preserving knowledge for everyone.

 Here's a quick comparison: